By Mark Henderson and Rachel Preston Prinz

 Brewerton 1848.
 There is ambiguous geographic detail in the

-Brewerton travel account from Los Angeles to Taos between May 4 and
+Brewerton travel account from Los Angeles to Taos Green

 Consistent with the